TheExtensionLab/Documentation/_posts/status-colors/2015-01-18-configuration.md

 ***Changing the default Status Color***

-To make it easy to see when the installation was successful we added a default Status Colour, if you want to change or remove that you can do so from ```Magento Admin > System Configuration > Status Colors```.
-You should then see a Default Styles section simply update the Default Status Color in this section as needed, to have no default clear the field and save.
+To make it easy to see when the installation was successful we added a default Status Colour, if you want to change or remove that you can do so from ```Magento Admin > System > System Configuration > Advanced > Admin > Order Grid```.
+You should then see a Default Status Color field simply update that as needed.

 ***How do I highlight the whole row rather than just the status within that row?***